-PATRICIA Q. STONESIFER
+PATRICIA O. STONESIFER

 Ms. Stonesifer, age 42, was appointed a director of the Company in July 1998 and serves on the Audit Committee.
 She is President and Chairman of Gates Learning Foundation, Redmond, Washington, which helps provide computer technology to schools, libraries and other public entities.
-In 1997, Ms. Stonesifer served as a technology consultant to Dreamworks SKG.
-From 1988 to 1997 she held various positions at Microsoft, Inc., most recently serving as senior vice president of Microsoft's Interactive Media Division.
+In 1997, she served as a technology consultant to Dreamworks SKG, and from to as senior vice president of Microsoft's Interactive Media Division.
 Ms. Stonesifer currently serves on the boards of Alaska Airlines, Amazon.com, inc., Kinko's, Inc. and the Fund for America's Libraries.